LilyUwU2001/cmsik/README.md

 ## About

 CMSik is made by me and was made as a school project.
+It is constant

 ## Copyright and License

-Made with love (❤) 2019 adrian09011.
+Made with love (❤) 2019-2023 LilyUwU2001  ` 1.
 Code released under the MIT license.